 Bedsores are caused by pressure against the skin that limits blood flow to the skin.
-Other factors related to limited mobility can make the skin vulnerable to damage and contribute to the development of pressure sores.
+Limited movement can make skin vulnerable to damage and lead to development of bedsores.

 Three primary contributing factors for bedsores are:

-People are at risk of developing pressure sores if they have difficulty moving and are unable to easily change position while seated or in bed.
+Your risk of developing bedsores is higher if you have difficulty moving and can't change position easily while seated or in bed.
 Risk factors include: